citp/privacy-policy-historical/f/fi/fin/finishline.com.md

-> *The following text is extracted and transformed from the finishline.com privacy policy that was archived on 2018-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181206135727id_/https%3A//www.finishline.com/store/corporate/privacyPolicy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the finishline.com privacy policy that was archived on 2019-03-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190322030946id_/https%3A//www.finishline.com/store/corporate/privacyPolicy.jsp) for the most accurate reproduction.*

 # Customer Service Privacy Policy | Finish Line

-Effective as of: June 12, 2018
+Effective as of: February 25, 2019

 PRIVACY POLICY INTRODUCTION

-At Finish Line, we take seriously the trust you place in us when you choose to do business with us.
-Our Privacy Policy applies to information related to you that may be collected by Finish Line:
+At The Finish Line, Inc., we take seriously the trust you place in us when you choose to do business with us.
+Our Privacy Policy describes the information The Finish Line, Inc. and our brands, which include Finish Line and JD (“ **Brands** ”), collect about you.
+Our Privacy Policy applies to information related to you that may be collected by or for us:

-  * in our stores (“ **Retail Stores** ”) and shops located in Macy’s stores (“ **Shops** ”) (collectively, “Stores”);
+  * in our Finish Line and JD stores (“ **Retail Stores** ”) and Finish Line shops located in Macy’s stores (“ **Shops** ”) (collectively, “ **Stores** ”);
   * online at finishline.com and at our blog at [blog.finishline.com](https://blog.finishline.com/) (collectively, “ **Site** ”);
-  * when you purchase Finish Line athletic shoes through [macys.com](https://www.macys.com/shop/shoes/finish-line-athletic-shoes?id=63268);
+  * when you purchase athletic footwear offered by Finish Line through [macys.com](https://www.macys.com/shop/shoes/finish-line-athletic-shoes?id=63268);
   * through our mobile application(s) (“ **App** ”);
-  * in connection with our brand loyalty membership program known as [Winner’s Circle](https://www.finishline.com/wc_terms);
+  * in connection with our Finish Line brand loyalty membership program known as [Winner’s Circle](https://www.finishline.com/wc_terms);
   * for our sweepstakes, contests and surveys;
   * through our registration and event services;
-  * by Store associates and customer service representatives; and
+  * by Store associates (“ **Store Associates** ”) and customer service representatives; and
   * by and through emails, social media or other digital platforms, including our digital ads which may be delivered on third-party websites (collectively, “ **Internet Marketing Platforms** ”).